 With cold-applied mod bit systems, the entire membrane should be installed in the same application (i.e., scheduled around work breaks and/or holidays).
 CARE pinpoints the consequences of improper sequencing of work as contamination and poor adhesion between the cap sheet and base ply: ultimately, blisters, delamination, leaks, and voids.

 During the installation of spray polyurethane foam systems, recovering over a wet substrate can result in severe blistering and delamination, notes Harriman.

 Ensuring a quality installation, providing the roof with consistent maintenance, and the early detection of problems through routine inspections can help maximize roof life.
 As the roof ages, the likelihood of problems increases.
 However, it is how these problems are addressed that will determine the fate and future of your roof system.

-Jana J. Madsen (firstname.lastname@example.org) is managing editor at Buildings magazine.
+Jana J. Madsen is a former editor for Buildings magazine.

 For more information about CARE, visit (www.gaf.com) or e-mail email@example.com.